 - Workstation Service – Automatic.

-Open their Properties and ensure that their Startup type is as mentioned above against their name and that the Services are running.
+Open their Properties and ensure that their Startup type matches the value specified above for their name, and that the Services are running.
 If not click on the Start button.

 5] Use System File Checker